anonutopia/anonutopians/anonutopia.md

 #### TODO - MVP

 - [ ] about us - anote
-- [ ] profit - explain how for every
+- [ ] profit - explain how for every one

 #### TODO